 - 1. The primary bedroom must have at least 130 square feet, excluding the closet(s). - 2.
 Secondary bedrooms must have at least 110 square feet, excluding the closet(s). - 3.
 Every bedroom must have a closet with a shelf, closet rod and door.
 The average size of all bedroom closets in each unit type must be at least 7 linear feet. - 4.
-In Type A units, a hard-wired call for aid station is required in all bedrooms.
+In Type A units, a call for aid station hard-wired to exterior horn/strobe is required in all bedrooms.